 Beverley Brenna spent many of her parenting years on an acreage near Saskatoon with her husband and three sons, where many hours were filled reading amazing library books she wished she had written.
 The family has, at times, cared for horses, a dog, cats, fish, lizards, tarantulas, and sometimes lambs.
-As of July 1, 2013, Dr. Brenna is an Associate Professor at the University of Saskatchewan since 2010, and spent time in College of Education leadership as well as teaching curriculum courses that focus on Literacy and Children’s Literature.
-For more information, please see: www.usask.ca/education/people/brenna.htm).
+Dr. Brenna has worked at the University of Saskatchewan since 2010, and spent time in College of Education leadership as well as teaching curriculum courses that focus on Literacy and Children’s Literature.
+For more information, please see: www.usask.ca/education/profiles/brenna/.

 Bev was born on October 1, 1962, in Saskatoon, Saskatchewan, Canada.
 She started writing poetry when she was seven, modeling after her mom who also wrote poetry.
 She later went on to write short stories and then novels.

 Bev declares that she had lots of good teachers who read books aloud and helped students to learn the writing process.
 She believes that teachers are important models and coaches in literacy development.